ToxicFrog/ngasm/selfhosted/04 - Constants and Macros.md

 error.
 A 1 means that it happened during the code generation pass and is probably a symbol lookup error.

+### Debug symbol table

+At the end of the ROM it writes the symbol table.
+This consists of a series of `[hash, address]` pairs, followed by a single word containing the number of entries in the symbol table.
+When using the `source` command this allows the emulator to associate locations in the ROM with labels in the source file.

 ## Language

 The language is line-oriented; each line contains either a single instruction